A pregnancy test may let you know, one way or the other, if you are pregnant.

 A qualitative hCG test simply checks to see if hCG is present.
 It gives a "yes" or "no" answer to the question, "Are you pregnant?"
 Doctors often order these tests to confirm pregnancy as early as 10 days after a missed period.
 However, some of these tests can detect hCG much earlier.

 A quantitative hCG test (beta hCG) measures the exact amount of hCG in your blood.
 It can find even very low levels of hCG.
 Because these pregnancy tests can measure the concentration of hCG, they may be helpful in tracking any problems during pregnancy.
-They may also be used to rule out a tubal (ectopic) pregnancy or to monitor a woman after a miscarriage when hCG levels fall rapidly.
+They may also (in combination with other tests) be used to rule out a tubal (ectopic) pregnancy or to monitor a woman after a miscarriage when hCG levels fall rapidly.

 How accurate are pregnancy tests?

 You should know that waiting at least a week after a missed period may give you the most accurate result.
 Results may also be more accurate if you do the test first thing in the morning, when your urine is more concentrated.